RobertAhlin/emx/README.md

 ### <a id="signed-up"></a><b>Signed up</b>
 On the index page is it possible to see how many has signed up for the event.<br>
 <img src="readmefiles/signed_up_01.jpg" alt="Screenshot of total amount of sign ups for an event."><br>
 When looking at the details of the event.
-It shows how many has been approved and how many has signed up in total.<br>
+It shows how many has been approved and how many has signed up in total for this event.<br>
 <img src="readmefiles/signed_up_02.jpg" alt="Screenshot of how many sign ups has been approved and total amount of sign ups for the event."><br>

 ### <a id="edit-sign-up"></a><b>Edit sign up</b>